LeoColomb/dispoflare/README.md

 > [!IMPORTANT]
 > Please pay attention to all the steps involved in the installation process.

+> [!Note]
+> First deployement can be a bit tricky.
+If you face any problem, don't hesitate to open an issue.

 - Authorize Workers to use your GitHub account.
 - Enter your **Account ID** (from the previous section)
 - Press the **Create token** button first, to create it, it will redirect you to a token template with all the required permissions pre-configured.